facetframer/orgnav/README.md

 ## Installing

+Download the source code.
+`master` is liable to have (quickly fixed) bugs.
+For versions that are less likely to have bugs see `https://github.com/facetframer/orgnav/releases/tag/release-0.1.0`.
 Place this repository on your `load-path`.

 Add

 ```
 (require `orgnav)